ThuongHoang456189/mlflow-flask-example/README.md

 * `classifier.py`: Python script for data generation, model training, hyperparameter tuning, evaluation, and MLflow integration.
 * `app.py`: Python script for the Flask web application to load the MLflow model and serve predictions.
 * `templates/`: Directory containing the HTML template (`index.html`) for the Flask web interface.
-* `Dockerfile`: Configuration file for building the Docker image.
+* `Dockerfile`: Configuration file for building the Docker image of the Flask website.
 * `requirements.txt`: List of Python dependencies.
 * `start.sh`: Shell script to start the MLflow server and Flask application within the Docker container.
 * `README.md`: This file, providing an overview of the project and instructions.